-The PNC Festival of Lights at the Cincinnati Zoo & Botanical Garden will turn on its lights this November for the 41st year, celebrating the holiday season with families and animals.
-Each evening during the holidays, the zoo is transformed into a “Wild Wonderland,” as four million LED lights brighten the zoo and our holiday spirits.
+The PNC Festival of Lights at the Cincinnati Zoo & Botanical Garden returns this November for its 43rd year, transforming the zoo into a “Wild Wonderland” with five million LED lights and countless moments of holiday magic.

 Dates for the PNC Festival of Lights